In this Article:

 - Added stippling to the front and back straps and trigger guard;

-- A steel plate with the gun’s serial number was embedded in front of the trigger guard to satisfy the BATF;
+- With an embedded serial number on a steel plate in front of the trigger guard to satisfy the BATF;

 - An integrated recoil spring assembly replaced the original two-piece spring and tube;

-- The magazine’s floor plate and follower were modified.
+- Modification of the magazine’s floor plate and follower.

 Gen3 – Introduced in 1998

-- An accessory rail (“Universal Glock Rail”) was added to the frame;
+- Addition of an accessory rail (“Universal Glock Rail”) to the frame

-- Thumb rests on both sides were added to the frame;
+- Adding thumbrests on both sides of the frame

-- Finger grooves were added to the front of the grip strap;
+- Finger grooves on the front of the grip strap

 - Later 3rd Gen models used a modified extractor that served as a loaded chamber indicator;

-- The locking block was enlarged and reinforced by an extra pin;
+- Enlarged and reinforced locking block by an extra pin;

-In 2009, the Model 22 RTF2 (.40 S&W) was given a rough, textured finish and fish-gill-shaped slide serrations and new checkering around the grip.
-Other models to be made available with the RTF2 treatment included the 31, 32, 23, 21, and 19, although not all had the fish-gill-shaped serrations.
+They gave the Model 22 RTF2 (.40 S&W) a rough, textured finish and fish-gill-shaped slide serrations and new checkering around the grip in 2009.
+Other models made available with the RTF2 treatment included the 31, 32, 23, 21, and 19, although not all had the fish-gill-shaped serrations.

 Gen4 – Introduced at the SHOT Show, 2010

-- The grip frame (trigger reach) was shortened, but could be changed to that of the Gen3 guns with the replacement of the trigger housing pin and the backstrap (different sizes included).
+- Shortened the grip frame (trigger reach), but you could change this to that of the Gen3 guns with the replacement of the trigger housing pin and the backstrap (different sizes included).
 The medium backstrap matches the Gen 3 grip;

-- The magazine release was made larger and reversible for left-handed shooters;
+- Larger and reversible magazine release for left-handed shooters;

 - All Gen4 guns now use a dual recoil spring assembly, (heretofore only used on compacts) with corresponding slide and frame modifications to allow for the larger spring assembly;

-- Magazines were modified with cuts on both sides to accommodate the reversible magazine release – Gen4 magazines will work in older models;
+- Modified magazines with cuts on both sides to accommodate the reversible magazine release.
+Gen 4 magazines work in older models.

 Gen5 – Introduced in August, 2017

-- Originally only the models 17 and 19 were released in Gen5 versions;
+- Glock originally only released the models 17 and 19 in Gen5 versions;

-- Finger grooves on the frame were eliminated;
+- Elimination of finger grooves on the frame;

 - Ergonomic and reliability enhancements were added (many parts are not interchangeable between Gen5 and earlier-model guns);